 - Tinayguk River – This is the east gate to Gates of the Arctic, flowing south.

-- North Fork of the Koyukuk River – This tributary of the Koyukuk River is an east gate, flowing south.
+- North Fork of the Koyukuk River – This tributary of the Koyukuk River is an east gate flowing south.

-Designated as a National Natural Landmark, Walker Lake is the perfect example of varied ecological communities of the far north.
+Designated as a National Natural Landmark, Walker Lake is the perfect example of the varied ecological communities of the far north.
 It is located on the south slope of the Brooks Range.

 At 8,276 feet, Mount Igikpak is the tallest mountain within the park and part of the Brooks Range.
+Along with Mount Doonerak and the Arrigetch Peaks, it’s one of the more popular locations for experienced mountaineers looking to tackle a snowy summit ascent.

-With over 8 million acres, there are a lot of activities that can be enjoyed.
+With over 8 million acres, there are a lot of recreational activities that can be enjoyed.
 Here are just a few of the most popular ones:

 Plan accordingly and carry essentials like a first aid kit, plenty of water, and signaling items like a mirror.
 (Cell phones don’t work here!)